Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Diagnosis Hodgkin lymphoma

-Physical examination will include measurement of all accessible lymph node groups (neck, underarms and groin) as well as the size of palpable organs (spleen and liver etc).
+Physical examination – measurement of all accessible lymph node groups (neck, underarms and groin) as well as the size of palpable organs (spleen and liver etc).

 Lymph Node Biopsy

-The preferred biopsy is called an “excisional biopsy,” in which the whole lymph node is typically removed (excised).
-If the lymph node is just under the skin, the biopsy procedure is usually be done with local anesthesia.
-If the lymph node is inside the chest or abdomen (stomach area), give your patient general anesthesia.
+The preferred biopsy is called an “excisional biopsy,” in which the whole lymph node is typically removed (excised – local anesthesia).
+If the lymph node is inside the chest or abdomen (stomach area), then with general anesthesia.

 Immunophenotyping